TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: Experimental Results

-We conducted an ablation study for each major component of the MGCAFusion module and present the experiment results in Table \ref{abla_mgcafusion}.
-The experiment results show that the weighted summation and gated concatenation fusion components contribute almost equally to the model's final performance, with the former slightly more important.
+We conducted an ablation study for each major component of the GCWSFusion module and present the experiment results in Table \ref{abla_gcwsfusion}.

+The results of the experiment show that the weight-summation mechanism plays a relatively more important role than the gate-attention mechanism in the overall GCWSFusion module.
+However, the WSFusion and GCFusion components contribute almost equally to the model's final performance, with WSFusion slightly more important.
 Missing each part will cause 12.22\% to 12.61\% mIoU and 6.85\% to 7.64\% IoU performance degradation.
-The skip-connection structure plays an important role during the feature fusion.
+The skip-connection structure also plays an important role during feature fusion; without it, the mIoU and IoU degrade by 22.04\% and 10.88\%, respectively.